Having returned from the Cynefin retreat on Decision Making and perception, the concepts and discussions are still working through my thinking.

 - People are actively seeking opportunities & recognition for great work.

-- Majority of staff complete work or tasks outside the meeting or project update times.
+- Most staff complete work or tasks outside the meeting or project update times.

 - Staff under 35 will request or volunteer to lead new projects.

-- In coaching & mentoring meetings, requests will be made to take on work that is of interest.
+- In coaching & mentoring meetings, requests will be made to take on work of interest.

 Decision-Making is better when contrasted.

 This practice of developing antonyms will be useful in creating contrast, discussing differences that matter, and how you will notice these differences.
-As you listen and read the multiple antonym pair your preconceptions of how to decide will be stretched and move outside yourself to see how others identify or view things.
+As you listen and read the multiple antonym pair, your preconceptions of how to decide will be stretched, and you move outside yourself to see how others identify or view things.

-Your decisions are better with a diversity of challenges, multiple levels of agreement, plus disagreement out of equilibrium.
-The use of antonym pairs in decision-making is one way to make progress within your work.
+Your decisions are better with diverse challenges, multiple levels of agreement, and disagreement out of equilibrium.
+Using antonym pairs in decision-making is one way to make progress within your work.